NemesisMate/caravelotrial/README.md

 * **Requester**: The server "client", it sends request to our server.
 * **Provider**: The third-party provider.
 We act as their clients, asking them for survey information.

-.The services we provide to the requester can be separated in two main blocks:
+The services we provide to the requester can be separated in two main blocks:

 * **surveys**: The requester can:
   * ask for a survey catalog based on the desired criteria